Levitating (song): Music and lyrics

-"Levitating" is an electro-disco, nu-disco and pop-funk song, with dance-pop, power pop and space rock elements.
+"Levitating" is an electro-disco, nu-disco, pop-funk and space rock song, with dance-pop and power pop elements.
 The song incorporates music styles from the 1970s, 1980s, and 1990s pop and R&B. Constructed in verse–chorus form, the song runs for 3 minutes and 23 seconds and is composed in 4/4 time and the key of B minor, with a tempo of 103 beats per minute and a chord progression of Bm^{7}—F♯m^{7}—Em^{7}.
 It is built around a wonky synth hook, with 1990s choruses and several campy disco tropes.
 The rest of the production consists of funky synth disco beats, a "squelchy" bass, "rubbery" basslines, syncopated handclaps, nu-disco rhythms, "wonky" and "bizarre" synths, an EDM groove, funky guitars, talk box vocals, a "hypnotic" synth line and disco strings.
 The bass, guitars, and talk box give off a disco-funk feeling.
 Following the first chorus, the instruments are stripped back.
 On his remix, DaBaby adds a new pop rap verse and intro, over the original's production, with him serving as an additional writer on the track.

 Lipa's vocals range from F♯_{3} to B_{4}.
 The middle eight includes a Blondie-influenced rap, where Lipa exerts her British accent, before she performs an a cappella ahead of the final chorus.
 "Levitating" has many outer space references, using an exaggerated metaphor of love as a spaceship to transmit radiant euphoria and happiness.
 Lyrically, the song sees Lipa exposing her feelings for a significant other and singing about moments with them in which she is her best self.
 For NME, Rhian Daly stated she sings about "a love 'written in the stars'", while 411Manias David Hayter, labelled it an "intergalactic ode to orgasms".
 The song received many comparisons to the works of Chic, Daft Punk, Debbie Harry, the Jackson 5 ("Blame It on the Boogie", 1978), Kylie Minogue, Moloko, Kate Nash, Outkast ("Rosa Parks", 1998), Katy Perry, the Spice Girls, Tinie Tempah ("Pass Out", 2010), the Weeknd (Starboy, 2016), and Super Mario 64 (1996) sound effects.

 It had to be fun and bubbly but with lyrics that felt really smart.
 This is about me exploring happy songs and doing something that's not 'dance crying'.
 It's about having fun and meeting someone and falling in love and thinking, 'You've probably met me at the perfect time, let's just go for it.'
 It's the feeling when love makes you feel like you're levitating.
 It's otherworldly.
 Things get quite Daft Punk-y here, but it's playful.